Intensive driving instructor training courses are for people that want to get their training done quickly.

 ADI part 2 is quite easy to cover in a short amount of time.

-It’s not easy to pass the advanced driving test.
-I’m not saying you’re going to just put in no effort and sail through.
+It’s not easy to pass the advanced driving test and I’m not saying you’re going to just put in no effort and sail through.

 It really isn’t that hard though if you are prepared to do the one thing many that fail don’t.
 You’ll learn what that is on the course but doing it makes passing far more likely.